torvalds/linux/Documentation/admin-guide/LSM/SafeSetID.rst

 user, it is an overpowered capability for what is needed in this scenario, especially since programs often only call setuid() to drop privileges to a lesser-privileged user -- not elevate privileges.
-Unfortunately, there is no generally feasible way in Linux to restrict the potential UIDs that a user can switch to through setuid() beyond allowing a switch to any user on the system.
+Unfortunately, there is no generally feasible way in GNU/Linux to restrict the potential UIDs that a user can switch to through setuid() beyond allowing a switch to any user on the system.
 This SafeSetID LSM seeks to provide a solution for restricting setid capabilities in such a way.